arthurBricq/covid19_our_analysis/simulation_presentation.md

 We have access to very accurate and updated database from many regions accross the world (at least every western country has accurate database).

-We already worked with this data, you can checkout this link : [data processing link](README.md)
+We already worked with this data, you can checkout this link : [COVID Visualisation](README.md)

 ## The model that we have so far